The highest peak in West Bengal is also it’s most beautiful.

 GUIDE – Unfortunately, a guide is mandatory.
 There is no way to escape.
 Thankfully, we managed it without one.
 Right, how come?

 OTHER TRAILS -Apart from Sankhpu-Phalut, Phalut-Gorkhey/Samanden is another fantastic trail that goes through the forests and should be undertaken.
+It also serves as an exit.
 The trail only gets better from Sandakhpu.

 Samanden: How I got lost in search of Gorkhey!